-The Executive Rehab Guide is managed and run by Castle Craig Hosptial in Scotland, which has treated over 10,000 people struggling with depression, anxiety and stress.
+The Executive Rehab Guide is managed and run by Castle Craig Hosptial in Scotland, which has treated over 10,000 people struggling with depression, anxiety and stress alongside addiction.

-Our dedicated and compassionate team of doctors, nurses and therapists provide round-the-clock care to help our visitors every step of the way.
+Their dedicated and compassionate team of doctors, nurses and therapists provide round-the-clock care to help those struggling with addiction every step of the way.

 Therefore, you can trust that we lead with affection and discussions.

 Experiential therapies are designed to equip the sufferer with coping techniques to help them once again believe in themselves and get better.

 With us, we offer 100% confidentiality and a safe, private space in the countryside to help you leave your problems behind.